 All inquiries with regard to the RSFWSU, the RAWS network, RAWS maintenance, or archived RAWS data can be directed to the RSFWSU Manager, Herb Arnold, 208-387-5363, firstname.lastname@example.org

 - Service Contract Fees:

-Maintenance service contract fees are paid to the BLM through interagency agreement, memorandum of agreement, or MIPR.
+Maintenance service contract fees are paid to the BLM through interagency agreement, memorandum of agreement, MIPR and/or IPAC.

 |Type contract||Annual fee per station|